juliussohn/techno-computer/README.md

 ```

 ###Build
-To get your site ready for production run this command, to minify your css.
+To get your site ready for production run this command to minify your css.
 This will also run `gulp bower-files`, to make sure all bower plugins are available.
 ```
 gulp build
 ```